 A little bit of the Greek language is one of the most important things to know before going to Greece.
 People everywhere in the world love it when you speak a little bit of their language.

 The same is true in Greece.
-It shows you took the time to find out about them and their culture.
+It shows you took the time to learn about them and their culture.
 No one expects you to be fluent in Greek, but knowing a few phrases won’t hurt.

 You’ll Want A Camera